Carina-P/ms3-best-books/README.md

 latest reviews in the books_details collection.
 This five (or fewer if less reviews) reviews will be shown together with the book details.
-User can choose to see more reviews and then all reviews are fetched from review collection.
+User can choose to see more reviews and then all reviews are fetched from reviews collection.

 #### Design Choices
 ##### Fonts